DarthChaos/JavaProject1/README.md

 # 21. Buttons and Labels

 Having in mind the last two modules.
 How can I join JButton and JLabel in the same swing JFrame.

+# 22. JTextField

+How to use a JTextField to create text inputs.